 learning, using the cross-validation framework of the Super Learner

-algorithm of van der Laan, Polley, and Hubbard
+algorithm of van der Laan et

-(2007).
-To estimate the treatment mechanism (denoted g, we must
+al. (2007).
+To estimate the treatment mechanism (denoted

 ## [1] "Lrnr_density_discretize" "Lrnr_density_hse"